 You’ll enjoy more chewing power and less jawbone deterioration, making All-on-4 a popular choice for many patients.

-Whether you need denture repair in West Allis, or you’d like to learn more about All-on-4 implant-retained dentures, our experienced dental team will happily assist you!
+Whether you need denture repair in West Allis or you’d like to learn more about All-on-4 implant-retained dentures, our experienced dental team will happily assist you!
 At Urgent Dental Care, we’ll answer your questions and help you make the best decision for your smile goals and budget.

-To schedule an appointment, please give us a call at (414) 667-0911.
+To schedule an appointment, please call us at (414) 667-0911.